Pasta Salad with Italian Sausage

 - While the zucchini cooks, wash fresh basil and chop finely (or thaw the frozen basil.)
 Mix fresh or frozen basil and dried basil into the dressing.

-- Drain the zucchini well in a colander placed in the sink; then put zucchini into small Ziploc bag with about 1/4 cup of the dressing and let it marinate on the counter until you’re ready to assemble the salad.
-(If you can, let this marinate for an hour or two, although even 20-30 minutes marinating time will add to the flavor.)
+- Put well-drained zucchini into small Ziploc bag with about 1/4 cup of the dressing and let it marinate on the counter until you’re ready to assemble the salad.
+(If you can let this marinate for an hour or so that will add flavor, although even 20-30 minutes marinating time will be good.)

 - Saute sausage in small amount of olive oil in large frying pan until it is firm and nicely browned on all sides.
-Remove from pan and let cool until it’s is cool enough to handle, then cut into slices slightly less than 1/2 inch thick.
+Remove from pan and let cool until it’s is cool enough to handle.

 - While sausage is cooling, bring a large pot of salted water to a boil and cook pasta 9-10 minutes, or until still slightly al dente.
 (Be careful not to cook it until it is soft or it will be mushy in the salad.
 Slightly underdone is better than overdone if you’re not sure.)
 Briefly rinse pasta with very cold water, then drain in colander and let cool.